qwertie/ecsharp/Loyc.Binary/README.md

  * **Void = 15** - The void singleton value.
  * **Null = 16** - The null singleton value.
  * **Decimal = 17** - A .NET System.Decimal value.

+## Template types
+A template type can be one of the following:
+ * **Call = 0** - A generic call node.
+This definition kind is encoded as a prefixed list of encoding types, the first of which is the target's encoding type.
+The remainder of the list are the call node's argument encoding types.
+ * **CallId = 1** - A call node whose target is an id node.
+The id node's symbol is mapped to an ULEB128 index into the symbol table, followed by a prefixed list of encoding types for the call node's arguments.
+ * **Attributes = 2** - A node that has a list of attributes.
+Such a template definition is is encoded as a prefixed list of encoding types, the first of which is the inner node's encoding type.
+The remainder of the list are the attributes' encoding types.